Shakshuka (Eggs Poached in a Spicy Tomato Sauce)

 - 1 teaspoon cumin

 - 4 cups ripe tomatoes, or (28 ounce) can crushed tomatoes with juices

 - 1 tablespoon fresh chopped parsley (for garnish)

 Heat 11¼-inch skillet over medium-high heat 300°F (150°C).
 Dry sauté onions and peppers, stirring occasionally, until caramelized golden brown, about 4 to 5 minutes.
 Add garlic, paprika, cumin, and brown sugar and sauté, stirring frequently, until garlic is soft, about 2 more minutes.

 Put tomatoes and their liquid into a medium bowl and crush with your hands.
 Add crushed tomatoes and their liquid to skillet along with ½-cup water, reduce heat to medium, and simmer, stirring occasionally, until thickened slightly, about 15 minutes.
 Season sauce with salt.

-Crack eggs over sauce so that eggs are evenly distributed across sauce’s surface.
+Crack eggs evenly across sauce’s surface.
 Cover skillet, open the vent, and cook until yolks are just set, about 5 minutes.
 Using a spoon, baste the whites of the eggs with tomato mixture, being careful not to disturb the yolk.